secondlife/viewer/indra/newview/linux_tools/client-readme.txt

 Run ./secondlife from the installation directory to start Second Life.

-For in-world MOVIE PLAYBACK, you will need GStreamer 0.10 installed on your system.
+For in-world MOVIE and MUSIC PLAYBACK, you will need (32-bit) GStreamer 0.10 installed on your system.
 This is optional - it is not required for general client functionality.
 If you have GStreamer 0.10 installed, the selection of in-world movies you can successfully play will depend on the GStreamer plugins you have; if you cannot play a certain in-world movie then you are probably missing the appropriate GStreamer plugin on your system - you may